tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

 _Recharge 11+:_ For the rest of the battle, or until it misses with an attack, this weapon may make basic attacks on its own in any turn in which you don’t use it to make an attack.
-It uses a +5 as its attack bonus (champion: +10; epic: +15).
+It uses a +5 as its attack bonus, +10 at champion tier, and +15 at epic tier.
 This basic attack may not trigger flexible attacks; treat it as if an ally was attacking an enemy.
 The sword doesn’t benefit from the escalation die.
 Remember, you can only attune to one magic weapon at a time – if you have an animated sword, you may not use another magic melee weapon.

 **Quirk:** Loves to delegate.